theusaf/kahoot-winner/README.md

 - You need to create a recaptcha account and add your site domain (unless you are just using it as localhost)
 - This means that you need to modify `index.html` and `index.js` to use your recaptcha public keys

+The app doesn't actually verify the requests, so you can actually just remove all things related to recaptcha

 Remember to give credit to theusaf for this.

 ## Reformat for use in non-gui devices